-The requirement to self-report still exists, but it's now enhanced with continuous evaluation.
-The government has not been particularly forthcoming about the specifics of its continuous evaluation program, but the assumption is that it is continually pulling from a variety of online sources to track any publicly available information about an individual.
+The requirement to self-report still exists, but it's now enhanced with the Continuous Evaluation (CE) Program.
+The government has not been forthcoming about the specifics of its continuous evaluation program, but the assumption is that it is continually pulling from a variety of online sources to track any publicly available information about an individual.
 That information may include bankruptcies, credit issues, or even online activities on social networks and dating sites.
-In a recent Department of Homeland Security/National Background Investigations Bureau pilot, investigators confirmed they were also reviewing the dark web, non-indexed websites where criminal activity is rampant.
+In a recent Department of Homeland Security/National Background Investigations Bureau pilot, investigators confirmed they were also culling the dark web, non-indexed websites where criminal activity is rampant.